Credit Loans

 Let us say that you don’t have the best credit score but are trying to borrow a personal loan for $10,000.
 You go through the application process and are only approved for $3,000 because of your credit history.
 In that case, you may turn to a parent with better credit and higher income.
 You can apply again if they agree to co-sign for a loan.
 With their added credentials, your chances of getting that total of $10,000 and potentially a better interest rate increases!

-Many loans have the option of adding a co-signer; student loans, auto loans, payday loans, personal loans, and more.
+Many loans have the option of adding a co-signer, such as student loans, auto loans, payday loans, and more.

 To be a co-signer, a person must be at least 18 years old, have a good credit score, and have some kind of income.
 On top of that, they need to fill out some information on a loan application and allow for a hard credit inquiry.
 And finally, they will need to agree to the terms and conditions of the loan to take on the role to be a co-signer.

-Pros and Cons of Adding a Co-signer Onto Your Loan or Becoming a Co-signer Yourself
+Pros and Cons of Adding a Co-Signer or Becoming a Co-Signer Yourself

-There are some important factors to consider when adding a co-signer to your loan or are thinking of becoming a co-signer yourself.
+There are some important factors to consider when taking out a cosigner loan or becoming a co-signer yourself.
 Here are some pros and cons:

-• Adding a co-signer can increase your chances of getting loan approval with no credit or poor credit, help you get a higher loan amount, and get more affordable loan repayment.
+• Adding a co-signer can help you get a loan with no credit or poor credit, help you get a higher loan amount, and get more affordable loan repayment.

-• Adding a co-signer can help you improve your credit score (as long as you make your monthly payments on time).
+• Adding a co-signer can help you improve your FICO score (as long as you make your monthly payments on time).

 • Asking someone to be a co-signer is less demanding and awkward than asking them to borrow money.